Skip to main content

-CDC: Get Vaccinated by Halloween for Maximum Protection by November
+CDC: Get vaccinated by Halloween for maximum protection by at least November

-ROANOKE, Va. – The colder months are almost here and so are your chances of getting COVID, Flu, and RSV that’s why the Centers for Disease Control and Prevention said it’s important to get your vaccinations.
+ROANOKE, Va. – The colder months are almost here and so are your chances of getting COVID, Flu, and RSV, which is that’s why the Centers for Disease Control and Prevention said getting your vaccinations is important.

 Principal Deputy Director Nirav Shah of the CDC said these are the bulk of the illnesses during the fall and winter.
 However, you can cut your chances of going to the hospital by half if you roll up your sleeves and get your shots.